irsheep/ContainerBoilerplate/README.md

 $ sudo bin/run.sh
 ```

-**NOTE**: the terms non-persistent and persistent used above, just refer to the container itself, if data is mounted into volumes it will always be persistent, until the volume is manually removed.
+**NOTE**: the terms non-persistent and persistent used above, just refer to the container itself, if data is mounted into volumes it will always be persistent, until the volume is removed.